-The production is limited to several families in Ixil, partly because the seeds are hereditary, which means that you can’t buy them, and that they have been handed down generation after generation.
-As well, the cultivation process takes over six months, beginning in the first days of November with the seedbed requiring careful and constant watering.
+That’s the other factor that limits their production: the cultivation process takes over six months, beginning in the first days of November, when the seedbed requires careful and constant watering.
 Then, in January, the farmers transplant each plant (bulb), and finally harvest the onions between May and June.

 Editorial by Violeta H. Cantarell